rustyonetwo/truck_of_the_day_club/README.md

 and exposes one of them at a time in a simple web interface as the "truck of the day" in order to provide new ideas for what to eat for lunch!

 ### Installation
-Truck of the Day Club requires ERlang 24+ and Elixir 1.12+ If you do not have them installed already, please follow the excellent steps available at https://elixir-lang.org/install.html.
+Truck of the Day Club requires Erlang 24+ and Elixir 1.12+ If you do not have them installed already, please follow the excellent steps available at https://elixir-lang.org/install.html.
 Make sure to have a current installation of PostgreSQL up and running as well, in order to host the database.